Fall in Love with

 We like it because it doesn’t try to impress.
 A small café, a couple of local shops, a hotel, a restaurant, and the quiet rhythm of people passing through give it a lived-in, authentic feel.
 It’s ideal for a short pause between Stadtpark and Rochusmarkt, or simply as a chance to see a more understated side of Vienna.

-For travelers who appreciate architecture, quiet corners, and thoughtful design, Sünnhof is a satisfying little detour-nothing dramatic, but quietly memorable.
+For travelers who appreciate architecture, quiet corners, and thoughtful design, Sünnhof is a satisfying little detour-nothing dramatic, however quietly memorable.
 And on sunny days, the courtyard becomes even more inviting, with a restaurant setting up tables outside for a relaxed lunch or coffee in the open air.

 Helpful Hints